The Roanoke Canal Museum & Trail

 Roanoke Rapids, NC 27870

-Visit our website for news, updates, and lots of information!! http://roanokecanal.com/
+Visit our website for news, updates, and more information!! http://roanokecanal.com/